pds-data-dictionaries/ldd-spectral/README.md

 ## Source

-The source files for each IM version build are provided in the corresponding [src/](src) directories.
+The source files for each IM build are provided in the corresponding [src/](src) directories for each Spectral Dictionary version.